-While Lavender Oil by itself has no sedative effect, if you do take it in conjunction with Xanax, Prozac, or Lorazepam, it can it increase the sedative effect of that drug.
+While Lavender Oil by itself has no sedative effect, if you do take it in conjunction with Xanax, Prozac, or Lorazepam, it can increase the sedative effect of that drug.
 So, avoid driving a car or operating other machinery before noting how this combination impacts your body.

 Lavender Oil is approved in the United States for internal consumption, so you can take one or two drops in a teaspoon of honey.
 You can also use dried lavender to make lavender tea, or simply add 6 drops of Lavender Oil to your tea.
-Some health stores also offer Lavender Oil in a capsule form.
+Some health stores also offer Lavender Oil in capsule form.

 Ways to Use These Essential Oils:

 Add 3 to 6 drops of oil to some Epsom Salts and add that to your bath.